japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 == [[BroadcastManager]][[broadcastManager]] MapOutputTrackerMaster and BroadcastManager

-MapOutputTrackerMaster is given a xref:core:BroadcastManager.adoc[] to be created.
+MapOutputTrackerMaster is given a core:BroadcastManager.md[] to be created.

 == [[shuffleStatuses]] Shuffle Map Output Status Registry

-MapOutputTrackerMaster uses an internal registry of xref:scheduler:ShuffleStatus.adoc[ShuffleStatuses] by shuffle stages.
+MapOutputTrackerMaster uses an internal registry of scheduler:ShuffleStatus.md[ShuffleStatuses] by shuffle stages.

-MapOutputTrackerMaster adds a new shuffle when requested to <<registerShuffle, register one>> (when DAGScheduler is requested to xref:scheduler:DAGScheduler.adoc#createShuffleMapStage[create a ShuffleMapStage] for a xref:rdd:ShuffleDependency.adoc[ShuffleDependency]).
+MapOutputTrackerMaster adds a new shuffle when requested to <<registerShuffle, register one>> (when DAGScheduler is requested to scheduler:DAGScheduler.md#createShuffleMapStage[create a ShuffleMapStage] for a rdd:ShuffleDependency.md[ShuffleDependency]).

 MapOutputTrackerMaster uses the registry when requested for the following: